166MMX/jconfig/README.md

 jconfig
 =======

-jconfig, a JavaFX tool, to can configure the Linux kernel source
+jconfig, a JavaFX tool, to configure the Linux kernel source